ef23/APAX/README.txt

 First, https://github.com/vbmithr/ocaml-websocket must be cloned and built according to its `README`.
 This may require a bunch of dependencies during the build process.
 This is the only third party dependency we have (aside from `Lwt` and `Yojson`).

-Next, a simple make compile should do in order to compile the project.
+Next, extract the contents of ocamlinit and put it in a .ocamlinit file.
+Then, a simple make compile should do in order to compile the project.

 Next, navigate to client/ and run `npm install` in order to install the npm dependencies required for the web client frontend.
 This of course requires `npm` to be installed.
 Then, run `npm start`.